gloveboxes/Ubuntu-for-Azure-Developers/docs/dellxps15.md

 ## Tips and Tricks

-1. You must must add nouveau.modeset=0 when you install Ubuntu and everytime you restart Ubuntu until you have installed the nVidia driver otherwise you'll be forced to hard reset the laptop.
+1. You must must add nouveau.modeset=0 when you install Ubuntu and every time you restart Ubuntu until you have installed the nVidia driver otherwise you'll be forced to hard reset the laptop.
     1. Boot Ubuntu 18.04 from USB
     2. Cursor to "Install Ubuntu"
     *. ![](../resources/install-ubuntu.jpg)